TomatenKuchenDEV/docs/docs/privatevoice-en.md

 `permission add <User>`

+Alternatively, you can use the select menu in your voice channel.

 ## Remove user

-Remove the specified user from your voice channel and remove their perms to rejoin.
+Remove the specified user from your voice channel and remove their permissions to rejoin.

 `permission remove <User>`

 ## Set the user limit

-Set how many users can join your voice channel.
+Limit how many users can join your voice channel.

 `permission setlimit <Limit>`